The Medical Assistant Program at COM

 The COM Medical Assistant Program assists students in preparing for certification, either through the American Association of Certified Medical Assistants or the American Medical Technology Association.

 Alumni are in demand immediately after graduation in hospitals, offices and clinics.
-COM’s program is accredited, and classes transfer to universities if students choose to further their education.

 Why Choose the COM Medical Assistant Program?